firstmatecloud/guidelines-repo/microservices/nodejs/GUIDELINES.md

         .get(grantAccessByPermissionMiddleware([API_PERMISSIONS.PUBLIC_ENDPOINT, ...]),controller.function)
   ```

-### Secret handling

-- Helm charts should never contain secrets in the template.
-Secrets should already exist in the cluster and translated to the deployment as an environment variable.
-Even the values.yaml should not contain the secret value, only the reference to the kubernetes secret name and key.

 ### Config

 - Environment variables in the code should be added in the helm chart values.yaml file under configmap for non secret environment variables.